 In 1989, the publication of new and principle legislation on child protection raised the profile of child abuse.
 This was the Children Act 1989.
 It brought together a number of existing legislative documents which affected children.
 Important aspects included the paramountcy principle, put simply, that the welfare of the child supersedes any other legislation and actions making the welfare of the child paramount.
 It charged local authorities with the “duty to investigate...... if they have reasonable cause to suspect that a child who lives, or is found, in their area is suffering or likely to suffer, significant harm” (section 47).
 The Children Act 1998 defined “harm” as ill-treatment.
 This is the impairment of health and or development by e.g. sexual abuse, physical abuse, neglect and emotional abuse.

-By 1991 Government guidance was published to encourage interagency co-operation.
-This Guidance was an update to the 1988 publication which was needed so quickly, not only as a response to the Children Act 1989, but because of raised awareness and lessons learned over the short time.
-Among many other issues, the importance of training was emphasised.
-The focus was ‘children at risk of significant harm’ and the introduction of ‘thresholds’, i.e. levels at which, what kind of intervention and investigation would take place and when.
+Government guidance, Working Together 1988 was published to encourage interagency co-operation and updated in 1991.
+This was statutory guidance under the Children Act 1989 The importance of training was emphasised, the focus being ‘children at risk of significant harm.’
+The introduction of ‘thresholds’, i.e. levels at which, what kind of intervention and investigation would take place and when.
 Training was emphasised as a vital need in safeguarding children.

-By 1991 Jill Powell, now SAFE’s Independent Consultant, had become a member of that team; and in 1993 Rosie Carter, now SAFE’s MD, also joined .
+Jill Powell, now SAFE’s Independent Consultant, had become a member of that team; Rosie Carter, now SAFE’s MD, joined in 1993 .
 Both were working half time still in their own professional roles, alongside one other part time professional.
-The team was now based at the Kerrison Conference and Training Centre in Mid Suffolk.
+The team was now based at the Kerrison Conference and Training Centre in Mid Suffolk

 By March 1993, Jill had been seconded for her other half time to help in the development of training for vulnerable adults.
 Jill and Rosie trained staff working in adult day centres and adult residential units in good practice, recognition and referral of sexual abuse, of vulnerable adults.
 As this was before the publication of the document, ‘No Secrets’, yet to be published in 2000, or any other supporting legislation, funding was difficult.
 The original trainer for safeguarding of vulnerable adults continued working alone, whilst Jill was given a full time training post in child protection training.